awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchPutDocument.md

  ** [Documents](#API_BatchPutDocument_RequestSyntax) **   <a name="Kendra-BatchPutDocument-request-Documents"></a>
 One or more documents to add to the index\.
 Documents have the following file size limits\.
-+ 5 MB total size for inline documents
-+ 50 MB total size for files from an S3 bucket
++ 50 MB total size for any file
 + 5 MB extracted text for any file
-For more information about file size and transaction per second quotas, see [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.
+For more information, see [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.
 Type: Array of [Document](API_Document.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 10 items\.
 Required: Yes